 Crossed cerebellar diaschisis

-Crossed cerebellar diaschisis (CCD) refers to a depression of blood flow and metabolism affecting the cerebellar hemisphere occurring as a result of a contralateral focal, supra-tentorial lesion (e.g. infarct, radiation necrosis, following a tumor resection).
+Crossed cerebellar diaschisis (CCD) refers to a depression of blood flow and metabolism affecting the cerebellar hemisphere occurring as a result of a contralateral focal, supratentorial lesion (e.g. infarct, radiation necrosis, following tumor resection).

 CT / MRI and CT perfusion

-CT perfusion performed during acute stroke may show a contralateral perfusion abnormality.
-CBF and CBV maps show only mild to moderate reduction in the parameters and are never low to classify them as infarcts.
-There can be volume loss to the contra lateral cerebellar hemisphere.
+CT perfusion performed during acute stroke may show a contralateral perfusion abnormality in about 20 % of cases 4.
+CBF and CBV maps show only mild-to-moderate reduction in these parameters, and are never low enough to classify the personal abnormalities as infarcts.
+There can be volume loss to the contralateral cerebellar hemisphere.

 FDG PET shows hypometabolism in affected cerebellar hemisphere 2.